Merry Christmas, Everybody!

 "They decided Christ might be offensive. . . .
 They decided Christ could be offensive and Crusade has negative connotations.
 So what are they now?
 Campus?
 No. No, that was too focused; it was more global than local.
 So, after 60 years, what did the organization decide?
 The 3-letter word 'Cru.'"

 "Although the words Campus and Crusade served as hindrances, there was never any intentional decision to remove the word “Christ.”
-Yet as we considered hundreds of name possibilities, our experience confirmed that Cru would provide greater opportunity to connect men and women with the heart of Jesus, and to help them consider the good news of the gospel.
+Yet as we considered hundreds of name possibilities, our experience confirmed that Cru would provide greater opportunity to connect men and women with the heart of Jesus, and to help them consider the good news of the gospel.and

 For those who may be concerned we have lost moorings, please rest assured that we are the same organization with over 6 billion exposures to the gospel through the JESUS film, and who on any given day counts up to a million exposures to the gospel via the internet and face-to-face contacts around the world.